The Islands of the Saronic Gulf

 inhabitants devote themselves mostly to farming

 and fishing.
-These islands near Athens are also a
+Like The other islands near Athens, Angistri is a

-good choice for the winter months when weather is
+good destination for the winter months when weather is

 unpredictable and you don't want to be too far